 The purpose of VACUUM is to remove dead rows from your tables and indexes.
 A good VACUUM policy protects your system from memory waste and improves performance significantly.
 If you are interested in how to tune autovacuum, check out this blogpost >>

 Finding the right settings for autovacuum is requires some expertise.
 DBAs need to make sure that autovacuum has enough worker processes available, but still uses the I/O system only in moderation, in order to not interfere with running queries.
 Our PostgreSQL consultants are happy to help with configuring VACUUM and finding the optimal setup for your system.

 Optimizing table partitioning

-If tables grow beyond a certain size, it can make sense to partition your tables.
+If tables grow beyond a certain size, it can make sense to partition them.
 Since the introduction of version 10.0, PostgreSQL offers native table partitioning.
-Built in-partitioning has the advantage that you don’t have to use external tools anymore and that there is no need to do things manually.
+Built in-partitioning has the advantage that you don’t have to use external tools anymore and that partitioning has not to be handled manually.

 The idea behind partitioning is to split data into smaller chunks.
 The questions naturally arising are:

 - When should developers start to partition a table?